Aniketsingh12/Ai_trading_insights/README.md

 (briefing + separate Global / India news); Risk/Reward card on every Analyze page.
 The screener fetches one year of candles per ticker *once*, derives all indicators locally, and bounds concurrency to stay under data-provider rate limits.
-A **Beginner mode** toggle (sidebar) hides raw indicators and shows only the plain-English call + reason, and ⓘ tooltips explain every term inline.
+A **Beginner mode** toggle (top header, next to the nav) hides raw indicators and shows only the plain-English call + reason, and ⓘ tooltips explain every term inline.

 ## News